awsdocs/amazon-efs-user-guide/doc_source/creating-using-create-fs.md

 # Creating an Amazon Elastic File System<a name="creating-using-create-fs"></a>

 Following, you can find an explanation about how to create an Amazon EFS file system and optional tags for the file system\.
-This section explains how to create these resources using both the console and the AWS Command Line Interface \(AWS CLI\)\.
+This section explains how to create these resources using both the console and the AWS CLI\.

 **Note**
 If you are new to Amazon EFS, we recommend you go through the Getting Started exercise, which provides console\-based end\-to\-end instructions to create and access a file system in your VPC\.
 For more information, see [Getting Started](getting-started.md)\.